Men’s Club World Ranking

 Current Star Player of Real Madrid

 Real Madrid finished 2nd in La Liga with 84 points (26W-6D-6L), while Barcelona won the title with 88 points.
-They won the UEFA Super Cup and the inaugural Intercontinental Cup, but exited in the Champions League quarter-finals; still, they ended the season as top of the UEFA club coefficient ranking and 1 in global club rankings
+They won the UEFA Super Cup and the inaugural Intercontinental Cup, but exited in the Champions League quarter-finals; still, they ended the season as secound position of the UEFA club coefficient ranking and 2 in global club rankings

 The Madrid squad boasts a formidable blend of established superstars and exciting young talent, further bolstered by significant summer arrivals.
 Real Madrid is the best Football club in the World 2025 rankings.